Opportunities for Study

 Acceleration is possible, with study over the summer period and graduates with a relevant 4 year undergraduate degree and professionally relevant experience can apply for advanced standing for up to 4 units.

-Further information about the course, including details on how you can apply, can be found on the University website.
+Further information about the courses, including details on how you can apply, can be found on the SCU courses website.

 Interested in Studying a PhD?